xr09/nodebb-docker/README.md

 Deployment, configuration, upgrades, and local builds: **[docs/USAGE.md](docs/USAGE.md)**.

-Two things that trip people up: `node_modules` is deliberately not a volume, and first-run install can't be done through environment variables alone — both covered there.
+Two things that could trip people up: `node_modules` is deliberately not a volume, and first-run install can't be done through environment variables alone — both covered there.

 ## License